 Using a combination of focused interviews, phsycometric analysis and assessment; our specialists assess leadership potential using our 8 dimensions of leadership model.

-Mission focus.
-The best commercial leaders are fixated upon acheiving targets and are deadline driven.
+The best commercial leaders are fixated upon achieving targets and are deadline driven.
 They have the natural disposition to fixate their team on achieving their revenue goals at the exclusion of all else.
 They block out distractions and compartmentalise negative news that might sidetrack their team or cause their department to flounder.
 They keep their team focused and moving forward with a sense of urgency, regardless of the circumstances.

-Motivation and Morale.
 Operational leaders will closely monitor the motivation and morale of the team, balancing their approach accordingly to encourage optimum performance from each individual.
 They are not autocratic, they seek to establish an environment where team members continually seek to perform, thereby driving higher overall departmental performance.

-Touchline Coach.
 Operations is a coaching-based profession, and a key differentiator of great commercial leaders is their ability to dispense tactical advice and add value during operational activities.
 Great commercial leaders understand that there is a diversity of operational styles by which people can achieve success.
 Therefore, they don’t employ a one-size-fits-all coaching style.
 Rather, they adapt their style to suit each individual.

 But it is not the stress that diminishes our engagement and our productivity at work, but rather how we respond to stress.
 We all have an inherent negativity bias which can obstruct our ability to view the sources of stress in our lives as positive or as opportunities.
 Leaders who have a resilient mindset approach stress and pressure at work in a productive manner and are not paralysed by it.

-Change leadership.
 Change is a constant and nowhere more so than within operations.
 Good commercial leaders will adapt their plan, methods of working and lead their teams through change in order to create positive solutions and take advantage of situations and opportunities as they present themselves.